In today’s post, I’ll share my best tips for surviving the first trimester of your pregnancy!

 First trimester nausea is a very specific type of nausea.
-Though some moms end up puking all the time, a lot of pregnant moms experience a subtle, persistent nausea throughout the day.
-Here’s how I deal with it:
+Though some moms end up puking all the time, a lot of pregnant women experience a subtle, persistent nausea throughout the day those first weeks.
+(For some women, it lasts the entire pregnancy!)

 1. Eat often

-hunger usually exacerbates pregnancy nausea, so I eat all the time & bring snacks everywhere!
-Even if it seems like eating will make me puke, I choke down some crackers and the nausea usually goes away.
+Hunger usually exacerbates pregnancy nausea, so I recommend eating often & bringing snacks everywhere!
+Even if it seemed like eating might make me puke, I would try to choke down some crackers and the nausea usually went away for a little bit.

 2. Sea Bands Motion Sickness Bracelets

-This one may sound weird, BUT YOU NEED THEM!!!
-A blog reader recommended these to me and these sea bands bracelets worked wonders!!
+This one may sound weird, BUT THEY ARE AWESOME!!
+A blog reader recommended these to me, and these sea bands bracelets worked wonders!!
 These little bracelets are supposed to put pressure on acupuncture points that help relieve nausea.